octosoft/adobe-scanner/README.md

 You need to register an integration on Adobe I/O via the Enterprise Dashboard see https://adobe-apiplatform.github.io/umapi-client.py/

-You need the following information to configure a the client connection
+You need the following information to configure a client connection

 * Organization ID
 * Tech Account ID